seantronsen/neovim-config/README.md

 # neovim-config

 Simple backup of the neovim config used for writing code within unix-like terminals.
-Currently using this toolset for writing source code based in Rust, C, C++, and Python.
+Currently using this toolset for writing source code based in Rust, C, and Python.
 Requires a few items to be installed on the target system:

 - [neovim](https://github.com/neovim/neovim/releases) $\geq$ v0.8.*
 - [sharkdp/fd -- find-fd](https://github.com/sharkdp/fd)